 To perform this analysis we are looking at the number of orders placed per month after registration, grouped by marketing campaign - which is a more advanced cohort analysis.
 This tells us exactly what campaigns are most effective for long-term retainment, and we can see that although the TV campaign brings in more users at first, those users quickly drop-off.
 The other marketing campaigns are actually more effective at keeping users.

-This cohort analysis can be performed rather simply using a MySQL query [note: this walk-through assumes some knowledge of SQL - more in-depth instructions are available here.
+This cohort analysis can be performed rather simply using a MySQL query [note: this walk-through assumes some knowledge of SQL - refer to the following page for more in-depth instructions.

 We are starting out with two tables - Users and Orders.
 These tables will contain all the information we need to build our query and our cohort analysis.

 To build this query, let’s segment it out into four sections:

 Selecting for the campaign, and joining the tables

 Finding the difference in months between when the order was placed and when the user was created